bion/ko/README.md

 ### `adjust` and `!`

-`adjust` and `!` events control gestures as they are playing, but do so differently.
+`adjust` and `!` actions control gestures as they are playing, but do so differently.

 `adjust` is used to alter parameters of a running synth at